LivePersonInc/Auto-Merger/README.md

 ==============
 Have a look at conf/merger.conf it contains an example configuration.

+**Important: Automerger was developed and tested with python 2.7.x it does not support python 3.x**

 you need to define the base url to your repository (currently automerger supports a single repository). so you define it under: you need to have an `[svn-repo]` section and under this section place the base url to your svn repository example: